apache/openwhisk/docs/mobile_sdk.md

 $ wsk sdk install iOS
 ```

-This will download a zip file containing the starter app.
-Inside the project directory there is a Podfile.
+This command downloads a compressed file that contains the starter app.
+Inside the project directory is a podfile.

 To install the SDK, enter the following command:
 ```